St. Francis

 2. In the upper part of the window, browse to where you have the Charts, and select one of the folders.
 You should see the full folder path in the box just below, something like this:

 3. Click on the Add Selection button, and the folder will be added to the 'Active Chart Directories' box below.
 Do this for whatever charts you will plan to use in the near future.
-Note that if you have chart sets stored in subdirectories, OpenCPN (unlike Maxsea) will traverse the directory tree and load up all the charts in the tree.
+Note that if you have chart sets stored in subdirectories, OpenCPN will traverse the directory tree and load up all the charts in the tree.

 4. Click OK, and Open CPN will rebuild its list with your new charts included.